trees, woods, sunlight

 HSEC reporting data

 The area of influence for BHP’s operated assets contains habitats for a number of species listed under the International Union for Conservation of Nature (IUCN) Red List or considered threatened under national legislation.
-Information on the total number of species with habitats potentially impacted by our operated assets is available in our ESG Standards and Databook 2023.
+For information on the total number of species with habitats potentially impacted by our operated assets refer to our ESG Standards and Databook 2024.
 Species distributions for IUCN listed species were downloaded from the Integrated Biodiversity Assessment Tool (IBAT) and accessed via Proteus Partners.
-The result reported is as at 30 June 2023.
+The result reported is as at 30 June 2024.
 Analysis was undertaken utilising ArcGIS by identifying all species that occur within the area of influence of BHP’s operated assets, or areas where disturbance activities associated with exploration have been undertaken in the previous 12 months.
 Lists of species protected under national legislation were identified from relevant national databases where available.
 Where national databases were not available, species lists were compiled from in-house impact assessment reports and/or management plans.
 Where information or in-house expertise was available, a screening assessment was undertaken to remove any species that occur in biomes or habitats not impacted by the operated asset, or where the operation occurs outside of the known distribution for the species, or where surveys/monitoring has determined the species or its habitat does not occur.
 Where national classifications differ to that utilised by the IUCN, species have been attributed to the category that most closely aligns to their national ranking.

 Risk